xd2287/transformers/docs/source/en/model_doc/ernie_m.md

 This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).
 The original code can be found [here](https://github.com/PaddlePaddle/PaddleNLP/tree/develop/paddlenlp/transformers/ernie_m).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [ernie_m](https://huggingface.co/models?other=ernie_m)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)